Applies to: Sophos Home Premium and Free (Mac)

 Sophos Home Shield example:

-Normally, the alert is cleared after restarting the Mac and waiting for 10-15 minutes.
+Usually, the alert is cleared after restarting the Mac and waiting for 10-15 minutes.
+This ensures all components are updated and re-loaded.

 If protections are disabled via Sophos Home dashboard, Sophos Home will reflect that on the Shield.
 To check protections are enabled, follow these steps: The real-time protection is disabled.

-Scenario 4 - The Mac doesn't have available slots to load Sophos Home
+4 - Check if the Mac has run out of available slots to load Sophos Home

-This issue occurs when the Mac runs out of virtual slots to load applications (this usually happens when virtual machines are installed, and similar software is being used).
+This occurs when the Mac runs out of virtual slots to load applications (Virtual machines software, for example, utilizes virtual slots).
+If there aren't any available slots, macOS cannot load additional components.
 Follow these steps to correct that: There are too many applications that register virtual devices.

-In some cases, the Sophos Home kexts need to be manually enabled.
+In some cases, the Sophos Home KEXTS need to be manually enabled in order to allow them to load.
 To do so, follow these steps:

 - Boot into Recovery mode (Apple Article ht201314)